Your company taxes sorted for a one-off, fixed price.

 Capital Allowances

-Capital Allowances is another generous tax relief that’s worth taking advantage of if you can.
+Capital Allowances are another tax relief worth taking advantage of if you can.

 Capital Allowances let you deduct the cost of certain items from your profits before calculating your tax.
 The annual investment allowance (AIA) is £1m.